 Our favorite tomato salad recipe!
-Simply seasoned tomatoes, fresh mozzarella cheese and a little olive oil.
-It really doesn’t get much simpler than this.
+Simply seasoned tomatoes, fresh mozzarella cheese, and olive oil.
+It doesn’t get much simpler than this.
 Jump to the Quick Mozzarella and Tomato Salad Recipe or read on to see our tips for making it.

 How to Make the Best Tomato Salad with Mozzarella

 This salad is quick.
 All you need is about 15 minutes, and it’s ready to eat.

 With just three ingredients, you need to pay attention to the quality.
 Choose sweet, plump tomatoes for this.
 In the summer that’s pretty easy, but if you are outside the summer months, you might need to look a little harder.
 We like to stick to smaller, vine-ripened tomatoes or if you can find them, try Kumato tomatoes, which we’ve found to be sweet all year round.

 Once you’ve gathered your tomatoes, you need to season them.
 We add a pinch of salt, toss then set them aside for 10 minutes.
 As they sit, the tomatoes become sweeter and more flavorful.

 Finally, choose fresh mozzarella cheese and tear it, don’t slice.
 It seems a little strange, but the torn edges pick up more of the juices from the salad.
 It also looks a little more rustic, which we love.

 We usually stick to highly seasoned tomatoes, the cheese, and little olive oil.
 Another option is to add more with a splash of balsamic vinegar, sherry vinegar or some fresh herbs like basil, mint or chives.